jonathanmichel/ConnectFour/README.md

     - also the script will call the ngrok api to get the url port where its redirected
     - and with this info, it will save it in a little file (path on top of [scriptConnectFour.py](https://github.com/jonathanmichel/ConnectFour/blob/master/server/scriptConnectFour.py)) so you can find it easily :sunglasses:

-### Rout available in the api
+### Route available in the api
-Here are described all the actual [available](https://www.lucas-bonvin.com/) rout of the RESTFULL server
+Here are described all the actual [available](https://www.lucas-bonvin.com/) route of the RESTFULL server

+#### '/'  default route
+Will redirect to this github page

 #### /createGame
 Create a new connect four [game](https://www.lucas-bonvin.com/), will return the unique gameID and playerID in JSON format.